apache/spark/docs/apache-airflow/plugins.rst

 Airflow 1.10 introduced role based views using FlaskAppBuilder.
 You can configure which UI is used by setting ``rbac = True``.
 To support plugin views and links for both versions of the UI and maintain backwards compatibility, the fields ``appbuilder_views`` and ``appbuilder_menu_items`` were added to the ``AirflowTestPlugin`` class.

+``appbuilder_views`` supports both views-with-menu and views-without-menu - to add a view with menu link, add a "name" key in view's package dictionary, otherwise the view is added to flask appbuilder without menu item.

 Exclude views from CSRF protection
 ----------------------------------